 Pemphigus is a group of disorders that affect the skin.
 The attacks cause blisters and burn-like wounds on skin and mucous membranes like the mouth.
 There are 3 major forms of the disease:

 Pemphigus is an autoimmune disorder.
 The immune system attacks healthy skin and mucus membranes.
 The attack causes the sores on the skin.

 It is not clear what causes the immune system to attack normal body tissue.
 It is likely due to a combination of genetic and environmental factors.
 For some, medication may be the cause.

-Factors that may increase your chance of pemphigus include:
+Pemphigus is more common in people of Jewish or Mediterranean descent.
+Other factors that may increase your chance of pemphigus include:

 Pemphigus may occur over a small or large section of the skin.
 Itching and pain are common symptoms.
 Other symptoms will vary according to the type of pemphigus:

 Pemphigus foliaceus may cause: